 Treatment depends on the cause of the blockage.

 Prompt treatment is often successful.
-However, the condition is dangerous and may be fatal, even if treated.
+But the condition is dangerous and may be fatal, even when treated.

-Airway obstruction is an emergency.
-It is a good idea to learn how to clear an airway of a foreign body by using a method such as the Heimlich maneuver.
+It is a good idea to learn how to clear an airway of a foreign body by using a method such as abdominal thrusts.

 Prevention depends on the cause of the upper airway obstruction.